The Eisenlohr-Farris Algorithm for fully transitive polyhedra: Introduction

-\begin{enumerate} \item Each edge of one of the faces is an edge of just one other face. \item Each vertex of one face $f_i$ belongs to at least two other faces and all the faces which contain a vertex $v$ form a single 'circuit'; that is, they can be labelled cyclically so that neighboring faces share an edge. \item The family of polygons is connected: For any pair of edges $e,e'$ there exists a chain $e=e_0,f_1, e_1, f_2, \cdots , f_n, e_n=e'$ of edges and faces where each face $f_i$ is incident on $e_{i-1}$ and on $e_i$. \item Each compact subset of $\mathbb{E}^3$ intersects $\mathcal{P}$ in a finite number of faces. \end{enumerate} Platonic solids are polyhedra having the property of being both convex and regular.
-The former is a geometrical property while the latter is defined in terms of the incidence structure that inherently has any polyhedron and that we detail below: A polyhedron has vertices, edges and faces.
+Platonic solids are polyhedra having the property of being both convex and regular.
+The former is a geometrical property while the latter is related to the combinatorial structure of the polyhedron as detail below: A polyhedron has vertices, edges and faces.
 Let $v$ be a vertex, $e$ be an edge and $f$ be a face of a polyhedron $\mathcal{P}$.
-We say that $v$ \textit{incides} on $e$, if $v$ is one of the endpoints of $e$.
-We say that $v$ \textit{incides} in $f$ if $v$ is an endpoint of one of the edges in the polygon $f$.
-Finally we say that $e$ is incident on $f$ if $e$ is one of the edges in $f$.
+We say that $v$ \textit{is incident to} $e$, if $v$ is one of the endpoints of $e$.
+We say that $v$ \textit{is incident in} $f$ if $v$ is an endpoint of one of the edges in the polygon $f$.
+Finally we say that $e$ is incident to $f$ if $e$ is one of the edges in $f$.
 This can be summarized by saying that the incidence structure of a polyhedron $\mathcal{P}$ is a partial order in which the order relation is precisely the incidence, which we can denote by $\leq$.
-Any triplet $(v,e,f)$ such that $v\leq e \leq f$ is called a \textit{flag}.
-A \textit{symmetry} of a polyhedron $\mathcal{P}$ is an isometry of the space that leaves $\mathcal{P}$ invariant.
+Any triplet $(v,e,f)$ such that $v\leq e\leq f$ is called \textit{a flag}.
+A symmetry of the polyhedron $\mathcal{P}$ is an isometry of the space that leaves $\mathcal{P}$ invariant.
 According to B. Grünbaum \cite{grunbaum}, a polyhedron $\mathcal{P}$ is said to be \textit{regular} if the group of symmetries of $\mathcal{P}$ acts transitively on the set of the flags.
-The regular polyhedra were classified by B. Grünbaum and A. W. M. Dress (see \cite{grunbaum} and \cite{dress}).
+The regular polyhedra were classified by B. Grünbaum and A. W. Dress (see \cite{grunbaum} and \cite{dress}).